OmarKarame/OmarKarame/README.md

 - ⚡ Fun fact: ...
 -->

-I’m Omar, a London based software developer and technology consultant who is driven to learn and develop new skills, languages and frameworks.
-I am passionate about creating stylish web apps and other projects to showcase the skills I have picked up and push my knowledge and understanding of other fields of coding such as machine learning and cloud computing. 💻
+I’m Omar, a London based data scientist and technology consultant who is driven to learn and develop new skills, languages and frameworks.
+I am passionate about analyzing data and building approprite machine learning and deep learning models to get the most insight out of the data.
+I also enjoy creating stylish web apps and other projects to showcase the skills I have picked up and push my knowledge and understanding of other fields of coding such as data engineering and cloud computing. 💻

 Some of the languages and frameworks i am proficient in are: